xdy/xdy-pf2e-workbench/README.md

 If you want to install this module for foundry 10 use this (unsupported) module.json
 link: https://github.com/xdy/xdy-pf2e-workbench/releases/download/v4.77.2/module.json

+If you want to install this module for use with pf2e 5.2.3 (the last release with *no* remaster content) use this ( unsupported) module.json link: https://github.com/xdy/xdy-pf2e-workbench/releases/download/v5.15.1/module.json

+If you want to install this module for use with pf2e 5.8.3 (the last release before fully switching to remaster) use this (unsupported) module.json link: https://github.com/xdy/xdy-pf2e-workbench/releases/download/v5.27.9/module.json

 ## Supported pf2e-specific QOL modules

 As in, I try to keep the Workbench compatible with these modules (as I use them myself).
 In general, if the module does